divyadityabhardwaj/taskflow/README.md

 - **Age Verification**: Users must be over 10 years old to access the application
 - **User Registration**: Simple name and date of birth registration
-- **Task Management**: Create, move, and organize tasks across three stages
+- **Task Management**: Create, move, delete, and organize tasks across three stages
 - **Data Persistence**: All data is saved locally using browser localStorage
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices